 These individuals can exert influence on the community that follows them.
 They are apparently ordinary people who have families, jobs or professional initiatives, bad hair days, personal loss and stories of effort and success.
 These individuals align with brands and often discuss the awesomeness of some product via ‘shout-outs’ and relevant hashtags.
 Influencer marketing is a growing trend, and small businesses are deriving benefit from this type of marketing.

-Similarly, many individuals are blogging about products and providing reviews on phones, official movie merchandise, toys and other collectibles on YouTube.
+Similarly, many individuals are blogging about products and providing reviews on phones, official movie merchandise, toys, YouTube converters 2020 and other collectibles on YouTube.
 These are powerful go-to resources for reviews and consumers flock to these hubs of information to get first-hand knowledge and experience from these trusted experts.

 #5 Use online reviews in your executable strategy.

 Once you’ve compiled favorable reviews, it’s time to use them, with the added benefit of popularizing your brand name.
 Think about the different ways you could use the feedback you have garnered from happy customers.
 Here are a few:

 - Can you create a video review and showcase your products and services with people talking about your product?